tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 Solver section
 --------------------

 The ``Solver`` section of the Drift-Diffusion module refers to a nonlinear solver.
-See REF HERE for details on nonlinear solver options.
+See  :ref:`Nonlinear_solver` for details on nonlinear solver options.

 Physics section
 --------------------